shubhp19/Task_08_Bias_Detection/README.md

    - See `prompts/` and `experiment_design.ipynb`.

 2. **Collect model outputs**
-   - Run the prompts (via ChatGPT or an API).
+   - Run the prompts (via Claude or an API).
    - Save outputs to `results/llm_outputs.csv` with the columns described in `run_experiment.py`.

 3. **Analyze bias patterns**